michaeljclark/glyb/README.md

 glyphic includes a font-atlas based text renderer using HarfBuzz and FreeType.
-Render time is less than 1 microsecond per glyph. glyphic contains a 2D bin packer implementing the **MAXRECTS-BSSF** algorithm as outlined in "A Thousand Ways to Pack the Bin - A Practical Approach to Two-Dimensional Rectangle Bin Packing, Jukka Jylänki.
+Render time is less than 1 microsecond per glyph. glyphic contains a 2D bin packer implementing the _**MAXRECTS-BSSF**_ algorithm as outlined in _"A Thousand Ways to Pack the Bin - A Practical Approach to Two-Dimensional Rectangle Bin Packing, Jukka Jylänki_.

 The project also contains several OpenGL examples using the library.